 Complication | Description of Complication | Potential Ways to Reduce Risk |

-Bleeding | Typically there is minimal or no blood loss | |
+Bleeding | Typically there is only minimal blood loss | Gentle probing of the fistula tracts; only lay open superficial tracts to avoid deeper structures |

-Damage to the anal sphincter complex | Always do circum-anal incisions (unless an experienced colorectal surgeon) to avoid the risk of sphincter damage | |
+Damage to the anal sphincter complex | Typically perform a circum-anal incisions to avoid the risk of sphincter damage | |

 Anaesthetic risks | Includes damage to the teeth, throat and larynx, reaction to medications, nausea and vomiting, cardiovascular and respiratory complications | Forms a part of the anaesthetist assessment before the operation |